-To keep your baby safe from the sun in a stroller, make sure the stroller has a big, adjustable canopy that offers plenty of shade.
-You can also use a sunshade or UV cover and dress your little one in light, breathable clothes and a cute hat to keep them comfy and protected.
+To keep your baby safe from the sun in a stroller, choose one with a large, adjustable canopy that provides plenty of shade.
+You can also attach a UV sunshade, dress your little one in light, breathable clothing, and add a wide-brimmed hat for extra comfort and protection.

-Babies have delicate skin that’s more sensitive to UV rays because they lack enough melanin to shield them.
-In fact, sunburns during infancy can increase the risk of skin cancer later in life.
+Baby skin is thinner and more sensitive to UV rays because it produces less melanin.
+Even a single bad sunburn during infancy can raise the risk of skin cancer later in life.

 Core Findings

-- Pick a stroller with a big, adjustable shade.
-Look for fabrics with a high UPF rating to block UV rays (UPF 50 blocks about 98% of UV).
+- Choose a stroller with a large, adjustable canopy.
+Fabrics with a high UPF rating work best.
+UPF 50 blocks about 98% of UV rays.
 Skin Cancer Foundation.

-- Dress your baby in light, airy clothes.
-Add a wide hat and sunglasses that block 100% UV (labeled “UV400”).
+- Dress your baby in lightweight, breathable clothes.
+Add a wide-brimmed hat and sunglasses labeled “UV400” for 100% UV protection.
 Nationwide Children’s (citing AAO/AOA).

 How To Choose the Right Stroller for Sun Protection